40 Little Known Facts About Bulgaria

-- Bulgarian welcome the spring with Baba Marta.
-Every year on 1 March Bulgarian give a Martenitsa ( white and red bracelets) to each of their friends to congratulate them on the beginning of the spring and for health.
-The Martenitsa is wearing until you see a stork or a blossoming tree.
+- Bulgarians welcome the spring on 1 March.
+They give a Martenitsa ( white and red bracelets) to each of their friends to congratulate them on the beginning of the spring and for health.
+They wear it until they see a stork or a blossoming tree.

 - Bulgarians are spilling water in front of the door for success.
 When a member of the family leaves home for a special event like the first day of school, prom, before an exam, at weddings, etc. the other members of the family are spilling water in front of the door before he leaves with the word ‘’may your success flows like water’’.

-Bulgarian celebrating Trifon Zarezan instead of Valentine’s Day.
-14 February is a Wine-growers Day and people celebrate the love for wine.
+Bulgarian 14 February is a Wine-growers Day and people celebrate the love for wine.